tuupola/hagl/README.md

 ## Hardware Abstraction Layer

 To use HAGL you must provide a hardware absraction layer.
-HAL must provide atleast the `hagl_hal_put_pixel(x0, y0, color)` function.
+The HAL must provide atleast a `hagl_hal_put_pixel(x0, y0, color)` function.
 If nothing else is provided all higher level graphical functions will use this function to draw the primitive.
-There are other optional HAL functions.
-While proper documentation is lacking see the example HAL implementations for [libgd](https://github.com/tuupola/hagl_gd), [libsdl2](https://github.com/tuupola/hagl_sdl2) and display drivers for [ESP-IDF supporting MIPI Display Command Set](https://github.com/tuupola/esp_mipi).
+The HAL can override all functions if required (everything not implemented yet).
+While proper documentation is lacking see the example HAL implementations for [libgd](https://github.com/tuupola/hagl_gd), [libsdl2](https://github.com/tuupola/hagl_sdl2) and display drivers for [ESP-IDF and MIPI displays](https://github.com/tuupola/hagl_esp_mipi).

 ## Usage